"The guzheng sings to my soul. Layers of art move through and across... every note provides an anchor from which to

 What is a Guzheng?

 The Gǔzhēng (古筝) is a long zither from China.
 The name is Mandarin Chinese for "ancient zither".
 "Gu" is pronounced close to "goo" and "zheng" similar to "jung".
-The performer sits with the head of the instrument and the straight bridge on their right and strokes or plucks the strings in front of them.
+The performer sits with the head of the instrument and the straight bridge on their right and plays the strings in front of them.
 If they only did this you'd think it was a harp - but then the left side comes in.

-By pressing and vibrating the strings to the left of the movable bridges, that array of supports curving down the center of the instrument, the player can change the pitch with subtleties unattained in the repertoire of the west.
+By pressing and vibrating the strings to the left of the movable bridges, that array of supports curving down the center of the instrument, the player can change the pitch with subtleties rarely found in the repertoire of the West.

 The instruments themselves are shockingly beautiful.
 Practically no lines are parallel.
 The soundboard curves in two directions, the strings lift up in a sweeping array of lines, and even the underside is curved upwards.
 So many parts come together to create this wondrous fusion of new and old.
 It's calling to you: Explore!